matthew-brett/barts-setup/barts_setup.md

 * Connect external USB sound card to USB-C hub via micro-USB to USB-A cable.
 * If INTERNAL WIRED:
     * Plug USB-A to ethernet adapter into USB-C hub.
-    * Go to system settings on IPAD, _turn off WiFi_.
+    * Go to System Preferences on IPAD, _turn off WiFi_.
 This is important — otherwise the WiFi and wired connections may compete to transmit data to the MACBOOK.
     * Plug 3M ethernet cable into ethernet adapter.